from zero-waste to net-zero

 our story

-Canada’s forest sector is growing a greener, more inclusive economy and driving our country towards a net-zero carbon future.
+Canada’s forest sector is working to grow a greener economy and drive our country towards a net-zero carbon future.

-Learn more about how our world-leading sustainable forest management practices are working to maximize our country’s most valuable climate change asset.
+Learn more about how our world-leading sustainable forest management practices are working to maximize our forest’s potential.

 Forestry's Story